walter5138/hue_ble_python/README.md

 1. A running Linux system.

-2. Dbus running with system bus
+2. Dbus running with system bus and session bus.

-3. The Linux bluetooth-stack Bluez build with Dbus
+3. The Linux bluetooth-stack Bluez build with Dbus.o

-3,5.
+4. Python with dbus-python.

+4.5.
 Notification daemon running (temporarily for testing and learning)

-4. 3 Philips Hue Bluetooth color and white light bulbs ( LCA001 )
+5. Philips Hue Bluetooth color and white light bulbs ( LCA001 ).
-   If you have more or less than 3 Bulbs you have to alter some scripts at the moment.
-See TODO.

-Get it working:
+   Tested with 1, 2 and 3 Bulbs.

 Once the prerequisites are in place you need to:

-Use bluetoothctl to pair and connect the bulbs:
-- go to a terminal
-- at the prompt input bluetoothctl
-- check if the Bluetoothcontroller is available: list
-- power on the bluetoothcontroller: power on
-  If you want the bluetoothcontroller to be powered on as soon it's available (while boot) go to /etc/bluetooth/main.conf and uncomment "AutoEnable=true" at the bottom of the file
-- make the controller pairable: pairable on
-- scan for new devices: scan on
-- pair the bulb with the address: pair XX:XX:XX:XX:XX:XX
-- trust the bulb: trust XX:XX:XX:XX:XX:XX
+Go to the Project folder ...../hue
+Install your lamps, make shure they're powered AC/ON (wall switch), if so they are shining in a warm white color.
+Start with hue_discover_pair_trust_alias.py
+All Bulbs are discovered, paired, and trusted automatically.
+And you are requested to input an Alias for the lamp which is blinking fore that time.
+Setting an Alias is essential!
+The further programm(s) depend on that.
+Done that you are ready to roll.
+For the moment use the programms one by one, ./hue_brightness_set.py, for example.

 Have fun controlling the bulbs: ./hue_...

-Tuning
+TUNING

 Append to /var/lib/bluetooth/"adapter_id"/"hue_bulb_id"/info :